andrew-fenton/crypto-wallet/README.md

 ## Introduction

 Nearing the start of 2021, I started to research a lot about blockchain technology and its applications, one of them being cryptocurrency.
 Since then, I've been quite intrigued by the extensive applications and capabilities of cryptocurrency.
-Therefore, I decided to base this project on my interest and passion for cryptocurrency by programming a cryptocurrency wallet application.
+Therefore, I decided to base this project on my interest and passion for cryptocurrency by programming a cryptocurrency wallet application in Java.

 This program models a digital cryptocurrency wallet that allows cryptocurrency owners to store their cryptocurrency in a wallet.
 The wallet also allows users to buy and sell cryptocurrency.